evaalonsoortiz/Fourier-based-field-estimation/README.md

 If $r>>a$ and $\theta = 0$ (parallel to $B_0$), then the internal and external field again go to a value of $\frac{1}{3} \chi_e B_0$.

+### Calculations in FBFest
+This phantom now has to be created, which is essentialy a matrix containing the susceptibility distribution.
+The **ChiDist** class has 4 subclasses (**SheppLogan**, **Spherical**, **Cylindrical** and **Zubal**), which can be used to simulate the susceptibility distribution arising from a sphere, cylinder, Shepp-Logan or [Zubal phantom](http://noodle.med.yale.edu/zubal/data.htm).

+Usually, only the susceptibility difference is known.
+This forms no issue because the end results of the demodulated field only depend on the susceptibility difference.

 ## Overview :

 The **ChiDist** class has 4 subclasses (**SheppLogan**, **Spherical**, **Cylindrical** and **Zubal**) and can be used to simulate the susceptibility distribution arising from a sphere, cylinder, Shepp-Logan or [Zubal phantom](http://noodle.med.yale.edu/zubal/data.htm).